halponton/email.ponton.io/README.md

 ## Stack Dependencies

 ```
-dev-email-certificate ──┐
+dev-email-certificate ───────┐
-                        ├──> dev-email-api-gateway
-dev-email-dynamodb ─────┘
+dev-email-dynamodb ──────────┼──> dev-email-api-gateway
+dev-email-secrets ───────────┘
 ```

+Stack dependencies:
-The API Gateway stack depends on:
+- **API Gateway Stack** depends on:
   - Certificate stack (for ACM certificate and Route53 hosted zone)
   - DynamoDB stack (for table references and IAM permissions)
+  - Secrets stack (for secrets and parameters access)

-Certificate and DynamoDB stacks can be deployed in parallel.
+Certificate, DynamoDB, and Secrets stacks can be deployed in parallel.
+API Gateway stack must be deployed last (depends on all others).

 ## Environment Variables